17 Hacks for Google Play Store Optimization (2021 Update)

 Source: Google Play Store

-AppMasters’ Steve Young reported a 14.6% rise in downloads after they added social proof in their short description.
+AppMasters’ Steve Young reported 14.6% more downloads after they added social proof in their short description.

 Such a significant spike in download rates might also result in having the app mentioned in the “Trending” list on Play Store.

-Making your visuals stand out from the crowd is one of the best ways of getting more hits in Google App Store.
+Making your visuals stand out from the crowd is one of the best ways of getting more hits in Google’s app store.